 6. Further, the lung microbiome is relatively stable under antibiotic treatment and the gut is less so.
 The impact of macrolides on the gut may be much more relevant in terms of potential transmission of resistance.
 I understand that the focus is on the airway but what happens in the gut seldom stays in the gut, where resistance is concerned.

 We agree with the reviewer’s observations regarding the relative impact of antibiotic exposure on respiratory and gut microbiota, and recognise that the gut represents an important potential route of onward transmission.
 Indeed, a study by Dessein et al. showed that oral vancomycin had minimal effect on lung microbiota alpha diversity in mice, while the stool microbiota was substantially altered (PMID: 33076936).
 We have also shown that the fecal resistome of individuals with cystic fibrosis is a reservoir of aminoglycoside resistance, reflecting the high tobramycin use in CF individuals (PMID: 33250435).
 However, our decision to measure the impact of macrolide therapy on carriage and co-detection of resistance within the oropharynx was based on a number of considerations.
 Firstly, the effect of macrolides on the oropharyngeal microbiota and AMR carriage is also widely acknowledged (PMID: 29669883, 17292768, 20483949).
 This provided a sound basis to extend this analysis and test whether co-detection within close contacts was also apparent.
 Secondly, the oropharynx represents a site with high potential for transmission between patients and close contact.
-For example XXXXX.
+For example, Macrolide-resistant bacteria such as viridans group streptococci and H. parainfluenzae were identified in the oropharyngeal sample collected from patients and healthy individuals (PMID: 14729750, PMID: 15504839), raising the possibility of macrolide resistance transmission between patients with chronic lung disease and close contact.
 Thirdly, alterations to the oropharyngeal microbiome has clinical implications for respiratory tract infections.
 This is nicely demonstrated by Man et al., where disruption to the upper respiratory tract microbiome was predictive of subsequent lower respiratory tract infection (PMID: 30885620).

 In response to this comment, we expand on our discussion of the importance of the human microbiome (including the gut) as a potential transmission of resistance in the revised manuscript (See main manuscript: page ? and line ?)